Sam-Oliveira/Sam-Oliveira.github.io/content/project/multidistral/index.md

 ---
-title: MultiDistral:\ Multi-Task MARL using shared distilled policies
+title: Multi-Task Multi-Agent RL using shared distilled policies
-summary: Adapting DeepMind's Distral to a Multi-Agent setting, as part of the Multi-Agent AI (COMP0124) module at UCL.
+summary: Adapting DeepMind's [Distral](https://arxiv.org/abs/1707.04175) to a Multi-Agent setting, as part of the Multi-Agent AI (COMP0124) module at UCL.
 tags:
   - RL
 date: '2024-04-11'